must23/av-lab.github.io/tutorials/sys/sys7.md

 <h2>My name is XXX </h2>
 <h2> data=123.23 is selected</h2>
 ```
-* Try different addresses and see if the regex rule works, well
+* Try different addresses and see if the regex rule works as intended
 ```
 curl -X POST  '<address>/robot/123.23' curl -X POST  '<address>/robot/532'